demox-labs/miden-wallet-adapter/packages/wallets/miden/docs/interfaces/MidenWindow.md

 > `readonly` **customElements**: `CustomElementRegistry`

-Defines a new custom element, mapping the given name to the given constructor as an autonomous custom element.
+The **`customElements`** read-only property of the Window interface returns a reference to the CustomElementRegistry object, which can be used to register new custom elements and get information about previously registered custom elements.

 [MDN Reference](https://developer.mozilla.org/docs/Web/API/Window/customElements)